 With estimated quarterly taxes, you pay of your estimated overall taxes every three months — see here for specific due dates.

 The first step is figuring out how much your quarterly payments should be.
-A few options include an online quarterly tax calculator, the Estimated Tax Worksheet in the IRS's 1040-ES guide, or tax software for people who are self-employed.
+A few options include using an online quarterly tax calculator, the Estimated Tax Worksheet in the IRS's 1040-ES guide, or tax software for people who are self-employed.

 Once you've calculated your estimated quarterly payments, you can pay them through mail, online, or on the IRS's app.
 There are also some tax programs like QuickBooks Self-Employed that both calculate your estimated taxes and allow you to send payments through their platform.